brecert/nix-deno/README.md

 # Usage

-This required a lockfile to be generated for deno.
+This requires a lockfile to be generated for deno.

 ```console
 $ deno cache --lock=lockfile.json --lock-write example.ts